jefftranter/6502/sbc/README.md

   RS-232).
 - Removed serial hardware handshaking as I could not get it to work over FTDI.
-- Jumper option to run the CPU from a separate clock (2MHz) or from the 1.8432 MHz serial clock.
+- Jumper option to run the CPU from a separate clock (2 MHz) or from the 1.8432 MHz serial clock.
 - Power LED.
 - Jumper option to power from USB.